RootStudio/statamic-instagram-user-feed/README.md

 # Set how many posts should be fetched.
 INSTAGRAM_TAKE=3

+# Activate a check to make sure traffic comes from your own website
+INSTAGRAM_CHECK_REFERER=true
 ```

 You don't have to add these settings yourself, the valued you see above are the